N. B. Hardeman: Later years and death

 After Joanna Tabler Hardeman's death in May 1940, Hardeman married the former Miss Annie Brown, also an accomplished musician and faculty member at FHC.
 In April 1950, Hardeman resigned the presidency of FHC and left Henderson to reside in Memphis.
 He continued to preach and hold a limited amount of gospel meetings until his health prevented him from doing so.

 Hardeman died in Memphis late in 1965.
 He was interred at the Henderson City Cemetery in the family plot.
 Annie Brown Hardeman was subsequently buried near her parents in Columbia, Tennessee.

 Views on race

 Hardeman was adamant that the black and white races should not mingle, and refused to shake hands with black Christians.
-In 2019, Oklahoma Christian University renamed an auditorium named after Hardeman because of his racist views.
+In 2019, Oklahoma Christian University renamed an auditorium named after Hardeman because of his views.